CtrlK

 Trigger Term Quality

-Includes natural keywords users would say: 'biomedical keywords', 'review articles', 'discussion sections', 'thesis proposals', 'proposal title', 'background', 'academic writing scaffold'.
-These cover the domain well and match how researchers would describe their needs.
+Includes strong natural keywords users would say: 'biomedical keywords', 'review articles', 'discussion sections', 'thesis proposals', 'proposal title', 'background', 'academic writing scaffold'.
+These cover the domain well and match how researchers would phrase requests.

 3 / 3